MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

 * There are two stages.
   * The `Build` stage builds your project.
-  * The `Deploy` stage` that deploys a `.zip` archive to your Azure Services web app.
+  * The `Deploy` stage deploys a `.zip` archive to your Azure App Services web app.

-* Each stage contains `jobs` use the agents defined in the `pool` element to run a series of `steps`.
+* Each stage contains `jobs` that run on an agent to run a series of `steps`.
-* The `steps` element contains tasks and scripts to perform the work for the job.
+* The `steps` element contains tasks and scripts.

-The following sections describe the key elements of the pipeline that is generated by the **Python to Linux Web App on Azure** template using the example repository.
+The following sections describe the key elements of the pipeline that is generated by the **Python to Linux Web App on Azure** template using the sample repository.

 #### Variables